matrix-org/matrix-spec-proposals/proposals/2002-rooms-v4.md

 We would like to default to creating rooms with a reasonably secure room algorithm in upcoming Matrix 1.0.
-We do not want to default to creating v3 rooms due to the inconvenience the v3 room ID grammar might cause, so instead we are proposing favouring v4.
+We do not want to default to creating v3 rooms due to the inconvenience the v3 event ID grammar might cause, so instead we are proposing favouring v4.

 Ideally we would also include other room algorithm changes in v4 (e.g.